Herefordshire Council is advising bird keepers to follow the latest government advice, in light of the recent outbreak of avian flu.

 “The prevention zone will be in place until further notice and will be kept under regular review as part of our work to monitor the threat of bird flu.”

-The introduction of the AIPZ comes after two separate, unrelated cases in kept poultry and birds confirmed in England last week (Kent and Cheshire), followed by a third case of H5N8 avian flu in captive birds at a farm in Herefordshire.
+The introduction of the AIPZ comes after several separate, unrelated cases in kept poultry and birds confirmed in the UK.
 A small number of wild birds in South West of England have also been found to have had the disease.

 A separate Protection and surveillance zone have been declared around the outbreak in part of Herefordshire.
 If you are a bird keeper within these zones please follow the DEFRA Guidance also available at gov.uk.